 Stainless steel and BPA-free materials

 NFC smart chip activated: each Ocean Bottle is smart chip activated with an NFC chip.
+Through an activation with Blue Bite, users can check where is the nearest water refill station.

 The startup is developing digital features with partners that will enable each bottle to donate more to plastic collection when refilling at partner locations.
 Not only will customers be able to fund more plastic collection for free, but loyalty programs will also mean that they can get discounted beverages at select locations.